Nunes comfortably beats Janz in high-profile congressional race

 “It’s a great night to celebrate victory,” Nunes said.
 “Here in the Valley, we continue to hold our own.
 We continue to make progress.”

-Janz and Nunes battled under a national spotlight Tuesday, as the House Intelligence Chairman energized his base and emerged as a key villain for Democrats through a year of polarizing moves.
+Janz and Nunes battled under a national spotlight, as the House Intelligence Chairman energized his base and emerged as a key villain for Democrats through a year of polarizing moves.

 Nunes weaved in and out of key leadership roles on several high-profile investigations, including the House’s inquiry into Russian meddling in the 2016 election.
 He hyped and then produced a memo on that investigation, all the while cementing himself as one of President Donald Trump’s key allies in Congress.